Matthew-Holding/Analyses-of-viper-fang-length/README.md

 treelist <- dir(treepath, pattern ="tree")
 ```

 #### Note that below this point code is written to be run on a single 'pglsModel' at a time while looping through a posterior set of 200 trees from Alencar et al. 2016.
 This portion of code *will not run* with a single click.
-Instead, specific pglsModel anew each time.
+Instead, specify pglsModel anew each time.

 ```
 #model list: